 Sea ice typically forms in the western and northern coastal zones of the Gulf of St. Lawrence during December; by the end of January the sea ice starts to flow through the Cabot Strait under the influence of surface currents and wind.
 Some year's ice, as a mixture of drift ice and locally formed ice may extend as far as Halifax and to the southwest towards Sable Island, although this is rare.
 The spring breakup of ice normally commences in March and recedes to patches within the Gulf of St. Lawrence by mid-April.
-In severe years, ice may stay longer on the
+In severe years, ice may stay longer on the Scotian Shelf until May or June.
+In the event that ice does migrate to the Scotian Shelf, it is not anticipated to result in significant adverse effects since structures are now designed with ice protection systems able to withstand impacts of up to a 6 million tonne iceberg (CAPP 2012).

-STRATEGIC ENVIRONMENTAL ASSESSMENT FOR THE EASTERN SCOTIAN SHELF - MIDDLE AND SABLE ISLAND BANKS (PHASE 1A)
+STRATEGIC ENVIRONMENTAL ASSESSMENT FOR THE EASTERN SCOTIAN SLOPE (EASTERN PORTION) AND LAURENTIAN FAN (WESTERN PORTION) (PHASE 2B)